code-lab-org/nost-tools/README.md

 docker build -t monitor_backend --target monitor_backend .
 ```

-To run the backend application container, run from the project root:
+Alternatively, to run the backend application as a Docker container, run from the project root:
 ```
 docker run -it -p 3000:3000 monitor_backend
 ```